 Most attorneys will tell you that handling your case in pro per (or, on your own behalf), is a bad idea, at least in most situations.
 Small civil-court proceedings have indeed been held with both sides representing themselves in front of a judge.
-However, when going to court in a family law or criminal case, there are many disadvantages to representing yourself.
+However, when going to court for a divorce and family law case, there are many disadvantages to representing yourself.

 The mother accused the judge of refusing to give her a fair hearing.
 However, the judge found that, lawfully, a court was “under no obligation to ‘level the playing field’ by assisting [the] Mother.”
 While courts must recognize that self-representing individuals do not have the same degree of knowledge as a fully trained attorney, they are only responsible for ensuring the other party doesn’t present misinformation about how or what to do.
 For example, if the father’s lawyer falsely told the mother she could use her sister’s written statement, the court could intervene on the mother’s behalf.
 However, since the mother decided to represent herself, it was her responsibility to research how to behave in court in order to best present her case.